 New Construction, Major Renovations and the Simonds Principles

-Consistent with Pillar 6 (Finance and Infrastructure) of the 2008 Strategic Plan, the Simonds Commission was empaneled in the spring of 2012 to develop guiding principles for new construction and major renovations, with a particular focus on the northwest corridor.
+Consistent with Pillar 6 (Finance and Infrastructure) of the 2008 Strategic Plan, and the 2012 Institutional Master Plan, the Simonds Commission was empaneled in the spring of 2012 to develop guiding principles for new construction and major renovations, with a particular focus on the northwest corridor.

 The Simonds Commission met from April 2012 through February 2013, drafting and refining design principles.
 Draft principles were presented to the full board, the Property and Facilities Committee, and the Educational Affairs and Enrollment Committee at the November 2012 and February 2013 meetings.